erichVK5/FootprintTextForPCB/README.md

     If run without any command line arguments, a demonstration footprint file called demonstration1234567890.fp, will be generated

+Hints for non english mapping generally.

+the " ` " character (usually lives under the tilde " ~ " next to "1") is different to the " ' " character, and will need to be escaped with a "\" to allow alpha to be printed in greek, for example.

 Hints for Cyrillic:

 if you cut and paste and execute the following text, the resulting footprint will show how the english keyboard layout is mapped to Cyrillic: